Made with zesty lemon and savory miso, this easy 5 ingredient Lemon Miso Tahini Dressing makes vegetables tastes absolutely amazing!

 Miso is a paste used in Japanese cooking that is made from fermented soybeans, barley, rice malt and/or other ingredients.
 The mixture is left to ferment from 3 months to up to 3 years.
 There are different kinds of miso, the three most common being white, yellow and red miso.
 White and yellow miso are the most commonly used as they have a milder, sometimes sweet flavor.
 Red miso is stronger in flavor due to a higher amount of soybeans and/or longer fermentation process.
 When used, red miso can change the color of your dish as well.

-Where to buy miso?
+Where can I buy miso?

 I like to purchase my miso at international stores if I have one in my area, but usually I buy it online off sites like Amazon (affiliate link to white miso here).
 It lasts forever in the fridge so don’t have to worry about using it all up before it goes bad.
 You can use it in this Lemon Miso Tahini Dressing or to make Classic Miso Soup for a simple, warming meal.